daninnewyork/Bloodhound/README.md

 If you look closely, you'll notice that the timing data for 'load messages' and 'load app data' both start *before* the parent and end *after*.
 Why?
-Because that's when they started.
-We kicked off those calls *and then* passed the promises to `Promise.all`.
+Because that's when they actually occurred.
+We kicked off those calls *and then* passed those promises to `Promise.all`.

 Some people don't like seeing data like this; they prefer more consistent timing data, where parent promises always start on or before their children and always end on or after the last child settles.
-If this is needed for your particular situation, not to worry.
-Simply configure Bloodhound using the following command:
+If this is needed for your particular situation, simply configure Bloodhound using the following
+command:

 `Promise.config.timing.useSaneTimings();`